ravir4/DevOpsInsights/uc_insights_connect_ucd.md

 ## Connecting IBM UrbanCode Deploy servers to DevOps Connect
 {: #connect_ucd_to_connect}

-1. Install the patch into your IBM UrbanCode Deploy server.
-All versions of IBM UrbanCode Deploy require a patch to communicate with DevOps Connect.
+1. If your IBM UrbanCode Deploy server is earlier than version 6.2.5, install a patch on the server.
+Versions 6.2.5 and later do not require a patch.
   1. Download the correct patch for your version of IBM UrbanCode Deploy from the following page.
 For example, the patch file for IBM UrbanCode Deploy 6.2.4.x is named  [ucd-6.2.4.0-WI161775-Devops-Insights-Patch.jar](http://public.dhe.ibm.com/software/products/UrbanCode/plugins/ucsync/patches/ibmucd/6_2_4_X/ucd-6.2.4.0-WI161775-Devops-Insights-Patch.jar).

     [http://public.dhe.ibm.com/software/products/UrbanCode/plugins/ucsync/patches/ibmucd/](http://public.dhe.ibm.com/software/products/UrbanCode/plugins/ucsync/patches/ibmucd/)